jac307/MediaArtTutorials/IARTS3PE3/README.md

-# MEDIAART 2DF3 – Design Fundamental

-This studio-based course introduces students to the fundamentals of visual design through weekly hands-on exercises and guided projects.
-Working with both digital and physical tools, students develop skills in composition, colour theory, typography, and layout using Adobe Illustrator and Photoshop.

-The course draws from core design concepts introduced in *Design as Art* by Bruno Munari and *Elements of Design* by Wucius Wong, and gradually applies them through practical assignments focused on two-dimensional design, Gestalt principles, and expressive typography.
-The course concludes with a public exhibition of student work.
+# IARTS 3PE3 – Perspectives E: Key Issues of Equity, Diversity, and Inclusion in the Arts

+This course **examines artistic practices that challenge systemic inequities through the lenses of body, identity, community, and place**.

+Drawing on frameworks from **testimony**, **techno-feminism**, **decolonial aesthetics**, and **queer/trans-feminisms**, students will explore how artists use their work to resist oppression, reclaim narratives, and envision alternative futures.
+Through artist case studies and research-creation projects, students will develop **skills in arts-based research, ethical engagement, and collaborative production**, culminating in original works that integrate critical reflection with creative practice.

-> Linked tutorials are accessible only while the course is in session.
+> Linked instructions are accessible only while the course is in session.

 ---